rohitgang/457---Groacery-Baggin-1A/README.txt

 COMPILING AND RUNNING :

 To compile and run the compiled class file, run this:
-$ bagit <filename> [-breadth / -depth]
+$ bagit <filename> [implementation]

+If implementation is empty, the defualt depth search with mrv,lcv heuristic using the arc consistency check will be implemented.
+If implementation is "-slow", the depth search with mrv,lcv heuristic without the acr consistency check will be implemented.
+If implementation is "-local", a hill climbing search will be implemented.

 Console output will give the results after the program finishes and it will clear the .class files

 PROGRAM DESIGN AND IMPORTANT CONCEPTS :

 The Item.java and Bag.java are the building blocks of this program.
-The Item.java class has the following attributes : weight, name, constraintsMap.
+The Item.java class has the following attributes : weight, name, constraintsMap, domain and myLastBag.
 The constraintsMap is the key in handling the constraints on the items.
 The hashmap has a value 1 where that item can be with another item.
 Let me demonstrate, consider an input to the program as such,